-2 men charged with joining al-Qaida
+2 men charged in the U.S. with joining al-Qaida

 New York — Two men from Yemen have been charged in a U.S. court with joining al-Qaida to attack American forces.

 Prosecutors in New York say Saddiq Al-Abbadi and Ali Alvi were captured in Saudi Arabia before being brought to the United States.

 Alvi was to appear Tuesday in federal court in Brooklyn.
 Al-Abbadi had an appearance Sunday.

 Their lawyers couldn’t immediately be reached for comment.

 Court papers allege the men traveled to Pakistan in 2008 to get military training from al-Qaida before fighting against U.S. troops in Afghanistan.
 The papers say the men also helped an American from Long Island join the terror group.